-The bill amends the law related to theft of property in Arkansas, specifically enhancing the offense classification for the theft of postal packages.
-It introduces a new provision that classifies the theft of a postal package removed from the curtilage of a residential structure or from a delivery vehicle at any point during the delivery route as a Class C felony.
-This addition aims to address the growing concern over package theft, particularly in residential areas.
+The bill amends the Arkansas Code regarding the classification of theft offenses, specifically enhancing the penalties for the theft of postal packages.
+It introduces a new classification for theft of a postal package that is removed from the curtilage of a residential structure or from a delivery vehicle at any point during the delivery route, categorizing it as a Class C felony if the value of the package exceeds $5,000.
+This addition aims to address the growing concern over package theft, particularly as more consumers rely on home deliveries.

 Statutes affected: